Strong laser fields and their power to generate controllable high-photon-number coherent-state superpositions: Quantum optical description of above-threshold ionization

-The state shown in Eq.~\eqref{Single:v:ATI} is a superposition of the different coherent shifts generated during the ionization and acceleration processes, each of them multiplied by the matrix element $\meld^*_H({\bf v},t')$, which determines its correlation with the electron's state, associating each shift with the probability amplitude of having a transition from the ground state to the continuum state $\ket{{\bf v}}$.
+The state shown in Eq.~\eqref{eq:ATI:SingleState:} is a superposition of the different coherent shifts generated during the ionization and acceleration processes, each of them multiplied by the matrix element $\meld^*_H({\bf v},t')$, which determines its correlation with the electron's state, associating each shift with the probability amplitude of having a transition from the ground state to the continuum state $\ket{{\bf v}}$.
 However, this state only considers transitions to a particular continuum state.

-In this subsection, we are going to consider single-ionization phenomena, i.e., laser ionization phenomena at a given kinetic momentum energy, corresponding to outgoing velocity $\textbf{v}$, so that the final ATI quantum state is indeed well characterized by the pure state given in Eq.~\eqref{Single:v:ATI}.
+In this subsection, we are going to consider single-ionization phenomena, i.e., laser ionization phenomena at a given kinetic momentum energy, corresponding to outgoing velocity $\textbf{v}$, so that the final ATI quantum state is indeed well characterized by the pure state given in Eq.~\eqref{eq:ATI:SingleState:}.
 Therefore, the obtained results would correspond to an experimental setting where we are able to measure the kinetic energy and direction of the generated photoelectrons, and discard the results whenever the measured kinetic energy and direction are different from those of $\textbf{v}$.
+This can be achieved by using the ATI photoelectron signal recorded by means of an time-of-flight electron spectrometer (see Fig.~\ref{FigSM2}).

 In particular, and with the main purpose of obtaining analytical expressions, we will restrict this analysis to time intervals for which the applied strong field is constant, that is, $f(t') = 1$ in Eq.~\eqref{E:field:operator} for $t' \in [t_0, t]$.
-This implies that the amount of photons absorbed every half-cycle of the field would be the same, in opposition to Fig.~\ref{Fig1} (b) where the absorption varies every half-cycle due to the modulation of the applied pulse.
+This implies that the amount of photons absorbed every half-cycle of the field would be the same, in opposition to Fig.~\ref{Fig1} (b) in the main text where the absorption varies every half-cycle due to the modulation of the applied pulse.
 In practice, this would correspond to a situation where the laser source is a ``long'' IR pulse, meaning that we can find several cycles with almost the same peak strength on its central part.
-Thus, and as a first step, we will rewrite Eq.~\eqref{Single:v:ATI} as a sum of integrals defined for every half-cycle of the field
+Thus, and as a first step, we will rewrite Eq.~\eqref{eq:ATI:SingleState:} as a sum of integrals defined for every half-cycle of the field